daisuki3/Computer-Science/graph.md

 **topologic sort O(E+V)**
-the body of the for loop is executed at most once per edge, the queue operations are done at most once per vertice
+the body of the for loop is executed at most once per edge
+the queue operations are done at most once per vertice

 ```